Repurposed Sewing Table

 Click any of these “before” photos below to view the “after” of that makeover.

 This table is now ready to be a small desk, perfect for a child or teenager, or even a tall nightstand for your tall bed -OR- even a small entry table!
-Check out more painted desk ideas here.
+Check out more painted desk ideas here, and if you want to add more yellow furniture to your home, here’s our list of yellow dresser ideas.

 There are so many possibilities with where these old repurposed sewing machine tables can go in your home.
 What would you do with a repurposed sewing table?